 The chronic and persistent challenges facing disadvantaged communities, along with stressful conditions for many families, are eroding the mental health of children.
 In a report (Every Young Heart and Mind: Schools as Centers for Mental Wellness), MHSOAC distills what one educator called the “crisis-filled lives” of youth:

-- One in three high school students report feeling chronically sad and hopeless, with more than half of LGBTQ students feeling that way.
+- One in three high school students reports feeling chronically sad and hopeless, with more than half of LGBTQ students feeling that way.

-- One in six high school students report having considered suicide in the past year, with one in three LGBTQ students having had those thoughts.
+- One in six high school students reports having considered suicide in the past year, with one in three LGBTQ students having had those thoughts.

 - Half to three-quarters of students with mental health needs do not receive the care they need.

 - Racial, ethnic, and cultural disparities concentrate risk factors, prevalence rates, and service gaps in low-income communities of color.